-Look at the search statistics for the areas you want to target and figure out which search engines to target.
-Although some of the basics for optimization will remain consistent across search engines, like a focus on quality content, other factors will differ.
+Look at the search statistics for the areas you want to target and figure out which search engines are most popular there.
+Although some of the basics for optimization will remain consistent across search engines, like a focus on quality content and user experience, other factors will differ.

 Work with native speakers for keyword research

-When it comes to expanding internationally into non-English speaking markets, you should work with native speakers.
-As you always should when doing SEO, think about user experience — no one prefers to read content that was generated by an automated translator.
-Many ideas can easily can become lost in translation, being clunky language at best or misleading and incorrect at worst, opening up a whole new world of unpleasant liabilities.
+As always, when undertaking search engine optimization, consider user experience.
+No one likes to read content generated by an automated translator.
+Many ideas are easily lost in translation, being clunky at best, or misleading and incorrect at worst, opening up a whole new world of unpleasant liabilities.

 Site structure for international visitors

-Some brands, such as Amazon, create unique top-level domains (TLDs) for each country, such as Amazon.com in the United States vs. Amazon.co.uk in the United Kingdom.
+Some brands, such as Amazon, create unique top-level domains (TLDs) for each country, such as Amazon.com in the United States and Amazon.co.uk in the United Kingdom.
 Generally, this method works best when you have a very large business with offers and services that differ from country to country.

 Success with this type of setup also requires brands to carry a considerable amount of recognition because of the lack of integration between the domains.
 When you create a new domain for a new country, you more or less have to start from zero from an SEO perspective.
 This new domain is new, has little to no reputation, no backlinks, and so on.

-When using the subdirectory system, you will need to use hreflang tags to provide Google with the strongest signal for language and country.
+Whatever URL structure you decide to use, you will need to use hreflang tags to provide Google with the strongest signal for language and country.
 Although Google can generally detect language pretty reliably, many languages are spoken in more than one country and you may want to tailor content towards people in that country.

 Look for international competitors and strategies on local markets

-As you move into new markets, you'll also need to identify your local competitors.
+As you move into new markets, you'll need to identify your local competitors.
 Just because you compete with other international brands in the United States does not mean that those companies will also be your primary competitors overseas.
-You also have to consider local companies.

 As you begin to identify your top competitors, you also want to look at their digital strategy.
 Research into the local search engines can provide helpful information about what the SERPs generally value, but for any search engine, that can vary by industry.
 Looking at the content strategies employed by others in your sector can help you improve your ability to compete.

 Adjust content and products to account for changes in local opinions

 For many businesses, their product offerings will remain largely consistent across different countries.

 This makes it tempting to simply translate the product names and pages to the new language, but doing so will overlook potential areas of optimization.
 Taking the time to tailor content and product lines to local sensibilities will make it easier to gain footing within the region’s market and begin to secure more leads and customers.

-Marketing in general is about personalization and speaking to the needs for specific personas.
-Customers in your new country want to feel as though you are just as committed to serving them as you are your native audience.
+Marketing in general is about personalization and speaking to the needs of specific personas.
+Customers in your new country want to feel as though you are just as committed to serving them as you are to your native audience which can also help bounce rate.
 You can demonstrate this by producing content tailored to their needs.